CIS120 Linux Fundamentals by Scott Shaper

 # Create a compressed tar archive (using gzip)

-# This creates a compressed archive project.tar.gz
+# This creates a compressed archive homework.tar.gz

 # List contents of a tar archive without extracting